Apple Butter: Flavor, Uses, and What to Look For

 - Flavor profile: Deep apple flavor with warm, caramelized notes

-- Texture: Smooth, thick, and spreadable
+- Texture: Smooth, thick, and spreadable, no dairy despite the name

 - Common uses: Toast, baking, glazes, and cheese boards